 Of course, human parents are flawed (and some more than others).
 So in that sense parenthood isn’t a good example of heavenly love.
 But that’s what makes God’s goodness so trustworthy–he is not flawed.
 The goodness of the most loving parent still pales in comparison to God’s generous perfect love.

 All that to say, if a child should trust the goodness of his flawed (but loving) parents, a child of God should never doubt his Heavenly Father’s.

 The Practical Side of God’s Love

-Surely the cross reminds us that God is willing to go to great lengths to care for us.
-But that extreme form of sacrificial love only speaks of some of his fatherly care.
+Surely the cross reminds us God went to great lengths to care for us.
+Yet that extreme form of sacrificial love only speaks of some of his fatherly care.

-God’s love, his goodness, his care, his compassion — is perfect, faithful and abundant.
+God’s love, his goodness, his care, his compassion — is perfect, it’s faithful and it’s abundant.
 Needless to say, it blows the love of an earthly father out of the water!

 So does it make sense to question God’s goodness and love in the face of challenges, trials and tragedies?
 I would think not.
 The example of parenthood is all we need to remember that God is good no matter what happens.

 When you find yourself momentarily doubting God’s goodness, just remember he is your Father.
 A perfect one at that.
 And that should say it all.